Grade Level: 8 (7-9)

 Furthermore, a less serious reason why we care about the strength of rocks is for development, which means building and expanding the use of land (such as new shopping centers, schools or homes being built in a town).
 Many building plans require deep foundations, making it necessary to excavate or dig out rock.
 An engineer provides information about the best way to excavate the rock, so as to build an adequate foundation.

 What Can Break Rocks?

 When pressure is applied to an area, such as a rock, it is called stress.
 If you press your hands together, you can feel the forces of stress.
 In nature, stress can cause rocks to break, and one way that stress occurs is by the natural movements of the earth's crust (remember that the earth's crust is basically floating on liquid magma, and so it moves often).
+Refer to the associated activity Soapy Stress for a fun and hands-on approach to learn more about stress!
 There are three types of stress (see Figure 1).